Bỏ qua đến nội dung

 📖 Detailed guide on GitHub

-P/S: In-app auto-update is still a work in progress, the free version keeps failing and I haven’t fixed it yet.
-I’ll come back to it once I’ve learned more 😅
+P/S: The in-app auto-update is still a work in progress; the free version keeps failing and I haven’t fixed it yet.
+I’ll come back to it when I’ve learned enough 😅

-Please feel free to download, try it out, and send feedback!
+Please feel free to download, try it out, and share your feedback!

 Made with ❤️ for macOS users